danny-avila/LibreChat/docs/install/meilisearch_in_render.md

   ![image](https://github.com/itzraiss/images/blob/main/imagem_2023-09-19_190801655.png)

-## Implantação
+## Deployment

-**1.** Agora clique em `Implantação Manual` e selecione `Clear build cache & Deploy`.
-Vai levar alguns minutos
+**1.** Now, click on `Manual Deployment` and select `Clear build cache & Deploy`.
+It will take a few minutes

   ![image](https://github.com/itzraiss/images/blob/main/Captura%20de%20tela%202023-09-19%20193702.png)

-**3.** Quando estiver pronto, você verá `your service is live 🎉` no console e o ícone verde `Live` no topo
+**3.** Once it's ready, you'll see `your service is live 🎉` in the console and the green `Live` icon at the top

   ![image](https://github.com/itzraiss/images/blob/main/imagem_2023-09-19_200952435.png)

-## Conclusão
+## Conclusion
-Agora você poderá realizar pesquisas novamente, parabéns, você implantou com sucesso o Meilisearch no render.com
+Now, you should be able to perform searches again, congratulations, you have successfully deployed Meilisearch on render.com

-### Nota: Se você ainda está tendo problemas, antes de criar um novo problema, por favor, procure por problemas semelhantes no nosso [#issues thread on our discord](https://discord.gg/weqZFtD9C4) ou na nossa [troubleshooting discussion](https://github.com/danny-avila/LibreChat/discussions/categories/troubleshooting) na nossa página de Discussões.
-Se você não encontrar um problema relevante, sinta-se à vontade para criar um novo e fornecer o máximo de detalhes possível.
+### Note: If you are still having issues, before creating a new issue, please search for similar issues on our [#issues thread on our discord](https://discord.gg/weqZFtD9C4) or on our [troubleshooting discussion](https://github.com/danny-avila/LibreChat/discussions/categories/troubleshooting) on our Discussion page.
+If you cannot find a relevant issue, feel free to create a new one and provide as many details as possible.